Plus500 Tutorial: How to open and close a trade in Plus500

 In the last section there is some more information available.
 If you don’t see it, click on ‘Info’ to uncollapse this information.
 I will explain to you the most important information:

 Leverage: this is not the same everywhere.
-It usually is 1:10, but in Forex it usually is 1:100.
+Sometimes it is 1:10, but the maximum leverage is 1:30.
 Leverage is a way to make your money worth more than it is.
 Let’s say you want to use £100.
 A leverage of 1:10 means your £100 is worth £100 * 10 = £1000.
 This means with only £100, you can buy stocks that is worth a £1000.
 Yes, this means you can make 10 times more profit, but this also means you could lose 10 times faster.
-This last thing sounds scary, but Plus500 gives us a negative balance protection.
-This means you cannot lose more than your deposit.
-This means that if you deposited £100, you can profit from £1 to £99999 (infinite) and only lose a maximum of your deposit £100!
-In my opinion this is awesome.
+This last thing sounds scary, but Plus500 gives us a negative balance protection, which is an EU requirement for all brokers.
+This means you cannot lose more than your account balance.

-Premium: If you keep a position open overnight, a night premium is added or substracted from your position.
+Overnight: If you keep a position open overnight, a night overnight fee is added or substracted from your position.
 This means you pay a small amount of money overnight (or you gain it).
 This is very low usually, so I don’t pay much attention to it.
-As you can see Apple’s overnight buy premium is -0.0093% of your position.
+As you can see Apple’s overnight buy fee is -0.0093% of your position.

-Premium time: This is the time that the premium is done.
-I almost always keep my position open for a night and I have never really noticed premium much.
+Overnight time: This is the time that the overnight fee is done.
+I almost always keep my position open for a night and I have never really noticed this fee much.

 Maintenance margin: This is important information, because if your position goes below this margin your position will be automatically closed.
 So to keep your positon open, your current account balance needs to exceed this margin.
 Thankfully, this isn’t much either.
 I usually deposit £100 and use that £100 completely in a position and this position can be kept overnight without it autoclosing on me.
 If you open a position, this margin will also be automatically calculated for you in the top header (look for M. Margin) – so you don’t even have to calculate this yourself.